AgusJuarez22/expense-app-back/README.md

 # Expense APP API
-this is an API to keep trak of expenses. is mostly mi first expirience with spring so it needs improvements.
+This is an API to keep track of expenses.
+It is mostly my first experience with Spring, so it needs improvements.
-*THIS APP IS STILL IN DEVELOPMENT*
+## *THIS APP IS STILL IN DEVELOPMENT*